Simple Shading in USD

 This tutorial demonstrates how to create a simple textured material and bind it to geometry in USD.
 In it we:

-USD/extras/usd/tutorials/simpleShading.
+The relevant scripts and data files reside in the USD distribution in USD/extras/usd/tutorials/simpleShading.
 Run generate_simpleShading.py in that directory to generate all of the snippets for each step shown below.

 Making a Model